Sbargaoui/rustic/modules/README.md

 :bulb: Tips

-- do not forget the default visiblity
+- Do not forget the default visiblity